d-bl/GroundForge-help/docs/Reversed-engineering-of-patterns.md

 The template below contains objects to assemble a matrix required for the parameters.
 Each object represents a stitch and the pairs used to make the stitch.
-A less compact [variant] of the template has the objects in alpha-numerical order: counter clock-wise, shortest first.

 Start with the simplifications and distortions as described under [Recognize patterns](#recognize-patterns).
 The snapped versions of the example happen to abide the rules for a valid matrix: